New Eco Site ( Polytunnels)

 We also supplied growing kits to kids who were shielding during the start of the pandemic, which led to them being handed out within the community as well.
 We are in the process of building new compost bays to help encourage as many of our residents to make their own, which will help with environmental issues.
 We will be doing a few classes to show them the process.
 Our members have recently transformed a few area's of the village that were run down and neglected, along with members of the elderly community.

-In 2021 the flower planters were all painted and the full area weeded, also planters in Sunnybrae were cleaned up and planted with flowers to make the view much nicer for the residents.
+In 2022 the flower planters were all painted and the full area weeded, also planters in Sunnybrae were cleaned up and planted with flowers to make the view much nicer for the residents.
 The gateway areas into Forth were also given a tidy up.
 We also supplied our local food bank and community with produce grown on site.
 Our local butchers also took produce and handed it out to the community (which is helping reach a wider section of our residents.)
-Lots of surplus plants were given out this year to put a bit of colour back into the village.

-Our site is totally off the grid, we harvest the rain water to use on our plants and vegetables, in 2021, we purchased two 1,000 litre water tanks for the site, these will hopefully help in the years ahead as we are finding that during the longer hot weather in the summer we are struggling to have enough rain water to meet the demand of watering all the thirsty plants.
-We have put these in place over the winter and with the wetter weather these are already full and should hold us in good stead for this seasons watering needs.
-We use solar panels to generate our power.
+Our site is totally off the grid, we harvest the rain water to use on our plants and vegetables, in 2021, we purchased two 10,000 litre water tanks for the site, these will hopefully help in the years ahead as we are finding that during the longer hot weather in the summer we are struggling to have enough rain water to meet the demand of watering all the thirsty plants.
+We also use solar panels to generate our power.

 We make our own compost on site using only green waste and we encourage bed holders and members of the community to do the same and to cut out travelling to the shop and buying it, this has been a huge success and many more people are making their own compost at home.
-We have also created a leaf mulch area and are in talks with the council about leaf donation from them.
 We are trying to create a natural meadow along our fence lines to help bring more insects into the area with plenty of pollunators to help the bees.

 We have 26 beds situated outside including 2 disabled beds and we have 20 indoor beds.